Sustainability & community

 Contributing to the communities around our operations and beyond is a fundamental part of the way we operate.
 From small contributions to local schools and not for profit groups through to strategic long-term community partnerships, we seek to identify community need and identify ways to collaborate.
 We also support and encourage our employees across the globe to assist a range of charitable groups.

-In 2020, we launched our Reflect Reconciliation Action Plan (RAP) in Australia.
-Our approach and commitment to Aboriginal and Torres Strait Islander engagement is informed and underpinned by our policies and Reflect RAP.
+In 2022, we released our Innovate Reconciliation Action Plan (RAP) in Australia.
+Our approach and commitment to Aboriginal and Torres Strait Islander engagement is informed and underpinned by our policies and Innovate RAP.

 In line with our vision to be the leading global producer of sustainable distributed energy, EDL works to embed safe and socially responsible practices across our operations worldwide.